 There can be no assurance that additional financing, if and when required, will be available or on terms acceptable to the Company.
+See note 15.

 (iii) Market risk

 Market risk is the risk of loss that may arise from changes in market factors such as interest rates and foreign exchange rates.